gardener/gardener/docs/development/testing.md

 - don't rely on accurate timing of `time.Sleep` and friends
   - if doing so, CPU throttling in CI will make tests flaky, [example flake](https://github.com/gardener/gardener/issues/5410)
   - use fake clocks instead, [example PR](https://github.com/gardener/gardener/pull/4569)
-- use the same client schemes that are also used by production code to avoid subtle bugs/regressions: [example PR](https://github.com/gardener/gardener/pull/5469/commits/b0d9e2baeaee246c6eb466a181df35adca4a6ada)
+- use the same client schemes that are also used by production code to avoid subtle bugs/regressions: [example PR](https://github.com/gardener/gardener/pull/5469), [production schemes](https://github.com/gardener/gardener/blob/2de823d0a457beb9d680260243032c95fa47dc72/pkg/resourcemanager/cmd/source.go#L34-L43), [usage in test](https://github.com/gardener/gardener/blob/2de823d0a457beb9d680260243032c95fa47dc72/test/integration/resourcemanager/health/health_suite_test.go#L108-L109)
 - make sure, your test is actually asserting the right thing and it doesn't pass if the exact bug is introduced that you want to prevent
   - use specific error matchers instead of asserting any error has happened, make sure that the corresponding branch in the code is tested, e.g., prefer
     ```go